nabighnaufal/nabighnaufal/README.md

 Currently on a brief "Screen Break" to rest my eyes.
 Still keeping the TryHackMe streak alive with daily check-ins, but skipping the heavy labs for a few days.
 Be back soon!

+#### 2 May 2026

+i'm back from my rest and start learning on tryhackme again

+today im learned about snort module.

+what im learning:

+- how tu use snort

+- IDS and IPS

+- how to operation mode

+- detect a traffic on VM

+little progress will be a big result one day

 ---